-Exercises which are very easy will only help you to a certain point.
-As you get better at doing them, or as they start to feel more comfortable, they can be changed in some way to make them slightly more demanding for the body.
-This way the body continues to adapt and become stronger, or more supple, or better co-ordinated and so forth.
+Exercises which are very easy will only help you to a certain point however, after which the routine should be progressed to give a greater demand on the body.
+By doing this the body continues to have a suitable stimulus to become stronger, more supple, or better co-ordinated and so forth.
 If exercises remain unchanged the body can lack sufficient stimulus to improve further.
-Therapeutic exercise progression is essential because it prevents you reaching an unnecessary limit too soon.
+Therapeutic exercise progression is essential because it prevents you reaching an unnecessary limit.

-We should all regularly be doing some form of 'health and conditioning' exercise or 'body care' regardless of how fit we think we are.
-And when you let go of the idea of "rehab exercise" and see yourself instead on a seamless continuum of exercise that is appropriate for your current ability you continue regardless that your injury is better.
+We should all be doing some form of 'health and conditioning' exercise or 'body care' regularly, regardless of how fit we think we are.
+And when you let go of the idea of "rehab exercise" and instead see yourself on a journey of improving your physical function, you continue even after your injury is better.
 Your exercises adapt with you.